EviePatamon/Brotato-Collector/README.md

 # Brotato-Patamods
 A mod collection of every character, item, weapon or challenge I've made.
-Subscribe and you'll see new additions automatically added to your game as I develop them!
+I aim for a new character and unlock roughly every week.

+Disclaimer: Some of these characters won't be well balanced and could be considered busted, especially as I'm not one to nerf characters after I've published them if I can help it.
+If you're looking for characters balanced around the base game's difficulty, this mod probably isn't for you.

 -----

 Patamods currently includes:

-2 characters
+7 characters
-- The Collector (unlocked by gathering 50000 materials)
-- The Dwarf (unlocked by reaching +20 armor)
+~ Collector
+~ Dwarf
+~ Perfectionist
+~ Stuck
+~ Catato
+~ Magnetic
+~ Dual Wielder

-2 items
+6 items
-- Monocle (unlocked by winning a run as Collector)
+~ Monocle (unlocked by winning a run as Collector)
-- Fortress (unlocked by winning a run as Dwarf)
+~ Fortress (unlocked by winning a run as Dwarf)
+~ Bullet Time (unlocked by winning a run as Perfectionist) ~ Bell Collar (unlocked by winning a run as Catato)
+~ Fishing Magnet (unlocked by winning a run as Magnetic) ~ Domino (unlocked by winning a run as Dual Wielder)

+1 weapon
+~ Hookshot (unlocked by winning a run as Stuck)

-Requires ContentLoader and Brotils.
+Requires ContentLoader.

 -----

 Potential updates in the future
--Further balancing updates (so sound off in the comments) -New characters, items, and unlocks
+-Further balancing updates (so sound off in the discussions) -Reworked assets, for when I think I can do a better job -New characters, items, and unlocks